DanielMiguelez/e-commerce-React/README.md

 <h3 align="center">MERN STACK FRONTEND PROJECT</h3>

-<p align="center">In this project, everything learned so far is unified.
-Students will develop an e-commerce where users will register, log in, view products and create orders using the e-commerce API they created in the 1st Backend Project. </p>
+<p align="center">In this project, we have developed an e-commerce where users will register, log in, view products and create orders using the e-commerce API they created in the 1st Backend Project. </p>

 ## Objectives